 Doug travels throughout the greater Midwest, as well as Colorado, Florida, Georgia, Kansas, Missouri, Oregon, and Texas, to build relationships and invite gifts from alumni, parents, and friends of the College.
 Doug also coordinates Luther's endowed scholarship program, The Legacy Trust.

 Maria coordinates all components of the annual giving program, along with her staff colleagues, student, alumni, and parent volunteers.
 She also oversees the reunion giving program and works directly with the Golden Anniversary reunion each year.
-Maria serves as Luther's representative to the Decorah Area Chamber of Commerce Board of Directors and is a past president of ArtHaus in Decorah.
+A member of the Decorah Chorale Board of Directors, Maria previously served as Luther's representative to the Decorah Area Chamber of Commerce Board of Directors and is a past president of ArtHaus in Decorah.
 Maria graduated from Luther in 1995 with a degree in music (with a music management certificate) and she and her husband, Steve (also a Luther graduate), have two children.

 Nicole is responsible for the computer entry of pledges/gifts and receipting of gifts, and she coordinates corporate and matching gifts.
 She interacts with the Financial Services and Financial Aid offices as well as the Library and Information Services application development team.